Dear Straight People,

 Yes, it’s not easy being LGBT in Singapore.
-But while Singapore isn’t exactly a very gay-friendly place in 2016, it’s a heck of a lot better now than it was a few decades ago.
+But while Singapore isn’t exactly a very gay-friendly place, it’s a heck of a lot better now than it was a few decades ago.

 But don’t just take my word for it.
 Hear it from the following 5 Singaporeans over the age of 40 who will take you back to a time when the gay community was actively persecuted and the internet haven’t yet been invented.

 Without the Internet or any publication containing comprehensive information about the gay community, I did not know where to look for other homosexual men.

 It was fortuitous that I chanced upon a Straits Times article one day which reported on public complaints about young boys holding hands at night at Hong Lim Park.
 My gaydar perked up instantly.